dpaulos6/versify/README.md

 # Versioning Automation CLI

-A Command Line Interface (CLI) tool for automating version bumps and Git tagging in your projects.
-This tool bumps your version based on Semantic Versioning (SemVer) principles and commits and tags the new version in Git.
+A Command Line Interface (CLI) tool for automating version bumps, Git tagging, and package publishing in your projects.
+This tool bumps your version based on Semantic Versioning (SemVer) principles, commits and tags the new version in Git, and optionally publishes the package.

+## Warning

+JSR is still a work in progress, it will not work if you try to use JSR.

 ## Installation